MrPeanutButterz/Bitburner/README.md

 These scripts have the same functions as sqn_gwh.js buy are seperated for more control on timing en threads.
 The arguments are provided bij collectStage3.js

-- Weakens the security of a server, use arg to define target server with a delay
+- Weak the security of a server, use arg to define target server with a delay
-- Grows the money of a server, use arg to define target server with a delay
+- Grow the money of a server, use arg to define target server with a delay
-- Hacks the money available of a server, use arg to define target server with a delay
+- Hack the money available of a server, use arg to define target server with a delay

 `parent: collectStage3.js`
 `args required`